awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="redshift-7-remediation"></a>

-For detailed remediation instructions, see [Enabling enhanced VPC routing](https://docs.aws.amazon.com/redshift/latest/mgmt/enhanced-vpc-enabling-cluster.html) in the *Amazon Redshift Cluster Management Guide*\.
+For detailed remediation instructions, see [Enabling enhanced VPC routing](https://docs.aws.amazon.com/redshift/latest/mgmt/enhanced-vpc-enabling-cluster.html) in the *Amazon Redshift Management Guide*\.

 ## \[Redshift\.8\] Amazon Redshift clusters should not use the default Admin username<a name="fsbp-redshift-8"></a>